-Tincture drops can be placed sublingually, or under the tongue.
-They can be mixed into foods and drinks, such as smoothies, salad dressings, and soups.
-Dieters use Tinctures because unlike edibles such as cookies or brownies, they have very few calories.
+Tincture drops are often administered sublingually, or under the tongue.
+They can also be mixed into foods and drinks, such as smoothies, salad dressings, and soups.
+Some people prefer tinctures because, unlike edibles such as cookies or brownies, they have very few calories.

-Consuming a tincture sublingually is the most straightforward method of consumption and allows users to feel the full effects of the tincture quicker.
+Consuming a tincture sublingually is the most straightforward method and allows consumers to feel the full effects quicker because the medication is absorbed directly into the bloodstream via blood vessels under the tongue.
 Finding the right dose is relatively simple, but it requires trial and error and a bit of patience.
-Most, if not all, tinctures come with a dropper that allows consumers to measure how much they consume.
-Because all consumers are different, its best to start with a 1mL dose.
-Place the drop under your tongue, hold for 30 seconds, then swallow.
+Most, if not all, tinctures come with a dropper marked with milliliter (ml) measurements.
+Because all consumers are different, it's best to start with a 1ml dose.
+Place the liquid under your tongue, use your tongue or finger to massage it into the tissue for 30 seconds, then swallow.
 Cannabis tinctures are fast-acting and will deliver the desired effects quickly.

-A few years later, in 1851, they first appeared in the United States Pharmacopeia — an almanac with a list of medicinal drugs, their effects and usage instructions — under the name Extractum Cannabis Purificatum, or “purified extract of Indian hemp.”
+A few years later, in 1851, tinctures first appeared in the United States Pharmacopeia — an almanac with a list of medicinal drugs, their effects, and usage instructions — under the name Extractum Cannabis Purificatum, or “purified extract of Indian hemp.”

 Tinctures were such accepted medicine that in the United Kingdom, Queen Victoria's personal physician prescribed a cannabis tincture to help relieve her menstrual cramps.
 The physician wrote, “When pure and administered carefully, [cannabis] is one of the most valuable medicines we possess.”

-In the U.S., the Marihuana Tax Act of 1937 taxed the possession and transfer of cannabis so outrageously that it was basically outlawed, and cannabis was removed from the US Pharmacopeia four (4) years later.
+In the US, the Marihuana Tax Act of 1937 taxed the possession and transfer of cannabis so outrageously that it was basically outlawed, and cannabis was removed from the US Pharmacopeia four years later.

-Making Tinctures isn't difficult, but it can take weeks — so if you're going the homemade route, you can't be in a hurry.
-Here's a basic recipe with detailed instructions.
+Making tinctures isn't difficult, but it can take weeks — so if you're going the homemade route, you can't be in a hurry.
+Here's a basic cannabis tincture recipe with detailed instructions and tincture dosage.

-The ingredients require dried, ground flower or extract, along with high-proof ethyl alcohol to use as a solvent.
-The higher the proof, or double the percentage of alcohol by volume, the more cannabinoids would be yielded.
-Add a few other household supplies (including a mason jar, some coffee filters, and a measuring cup) and you're off and running.
+The ingredients are dried, ground flower or cannabis extract, and high-proof ethyl alcohol to use as a solvent.
+The higher the proof, the more cannabinoids will be absorbed.
+Add a few other household supplies (including a Mason jar, some coffee filters, and a measuring cup) and you're off and running.

-Note: In order to feel the euphoric, intoxicating effects of cannabis in the Tincture, the cannabis flower must be decarboxylated by applying heat to break down tetrahydrocannabinolic acid (THCA) into tetrahydrocannabinol (THC), before mixing with alcohol.
+Note: In order to feel the euphoric, intoxicating effects of cannabis in the tincture, the cannabis flower must be decarboxylated by heat to break down tetrahydrocannabinolic acid (THCA) into tetrahydrocannabinol (THC) before it's mixed with alcohol.